 New AB 221 ADU Law

-AB 221 was signed by Governor Newsom on 9/28/22 and will go into effect on 01/01/2023.
+AB 221 was signed by Governor Newsom on 9/28/22 and has gone into effect as of 01/01/2023.
 The purpose of this bill is to clarify old legislation to ensure that regulations are easier to understand and cannot be “misinterpreted” to make ADU development more difficult.
 This new bill entails several important changes to the law.

 Redefining Height Restrictions